-Investments consist of amounts placed in the SBA debt service accounts for investment of debt service moneys, with SBA for participation in the Florida PRIME investment pool created by Sections 218.405 and 218.417, Florida Statutes, and those made locally.
-These investment pools operate under investment guidelines established by Section 215.47, Florida Statutes.
+Investments consist of amounts placed in the SBA debt service accounts for investment of debt service moneys, with SBA for participation in the Florida PRIME investment pool created by Sections 218.405, Florida Statutes, and those made locally.
+The investment pool operates under investment guidelines established by Section 215.47, Florida Statutes.

-The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2015, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
+Agencies and Instrumentalities and The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2016, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
 These amounts are reported at fair value, which is amortized cost.

-Investments held locally consist of money market mutual funds, commercial paper, corporate notes and bonds, United States Treasury notes and strips, obligations of United States Agencies and Instrumentalities, and certificates of deposit and are reported at fair value.
-Types and amounts of investments held by the District at June 30, 2015 are further described in Note 3.
+Investments held locally consist of money market mutual funds, commercial paper, corporate notes, United States Treasury notes and strips, and obligations of United States are reported at fair value.
+Types and amounts of investments held by the District at June 30, 2016 are further described in Note 3.